suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 1. Close the settings page by selecting the "x" at the top right of the screen.

-## Extract text from images in the Vision Studio
+## Task 3: Extract text from images in the Vision Studio

 1. In a web browser, navigate to [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true).